-It is a popular choice among small and medium business owners interested in building their website on a platform that offers a multitude of features and is competent enough to help businesses compete online with the big league.
+It is a popular choice among small and medium business owners interested in building their website on a platform that offers many features and is competent enough to help businesses compete online with the big league.

-Global brand Christian Louboutin has built its website on this platform, and has been developing customized solutions ever since while enjoying their benefits.
+Global brand Christian Louboutin has built its website on this platform and has been developing customized solutions ever since while enjoying its benefits.

 Despite being smaller than Magento’s other offerings, Open Source can take them on without difficulty, provided it functions with the right infrastructure and development team.